ArfaaShariff/RxSwift-MVVM-Architecture/README.md

   - Use Observables as opposed to Drivers when working with anything that isn't UI related.

 DON'T
-  - Never subscribe to Observable or Drivers in your view models.
+  - Ever Subscribe to Observable or Drivers in your view models.
 View models should only transform Observables and provide output as Observable or Drivers.

 # Contributing ❤️
 There's a reason this is open source, we'd love for you to throw your ideas into here!